gpetuhov/AndroidInterview/README.md

 * What is Data Binding?
 * ViewModel, LiveData
 * How to make some part of the code run only in debug? (if (BuildConfig.DEBUG) {...} else {...})
+* Notifications since Android 8 (Notification channel required)
+* Pending intent
+* Shared preferences persist after app has been uninstalled.
+How to prevent it?
+(Add android:allowBackup="false" in the application in the manifest)
+* How to make an activity start on some intent from other apps?
+(Add intent filter in the manifest)
+* Activity lifecycle

 ## Gradle
 * What to do, if external dependency is not found?
 (Add appropriate repository into: allprojects { repositories {...} })